Francis Darwin: Family

 His first wife, Amy Ruck, died in 1876, a few days after the birth of her son Bernard, and was buried in Holy Trinity Church, Corris, North Wales.
 According to a letter written by Charles Darwin to his close friend, Joseph Dalton Hooker: " I never saw anyone suffer so much as poor Frank.
 He has gone to N. Wales to bury the body in a little church-yard amongst the mountains".

 He married his second wife, Ellen Wordsworth Crofts, in 1883.
 She was a Fellow and lecturer at Newnham College.
-She was a member of the Ladies Dining Society in Cambridge, together with 11 other members.
-She died in 1903, and is buried in the churchyard of St. Andrew's Church, Girton.
+She was also a member of the Ladies Dining Society in Cambridge.
+She died in 1903, and was buried in the churchyard of St. Andrew's Church, Girton.

 In 1913, he married his third wife, Lady Florence Henrietta Fisher, the widow of Frederic William Maitland.
 She died in 1920 and is interred in the Parish of the Ascension Burial Ground, Cambridge, opposite the grave of Sir Francis Darwin and his daughter Frances Cornford.